 [Sign up to have these posts automatically sent to your inbox: https://forms.gle/N9af77JuK2nJFDMo6.]

-Today I’m taking a brief detour from my recent series on public policy and equity to examine an excellent point raised in response to my last post about our severe housing shortage.
-The point made by a handful of readers essentially goes like this:
+In this post we’re going to examine an excellent point made by many readers in response to my last post about our severe housing shortage.
+The point essentially goes like this:

 San José has too many houses relative to jobs, which means lower tax revenue per capita and fewer services.
 The City’s General Plan prioritizes closing our jobs deficit by attracting more employers and adding jobs at a faster rate than homes.
 Given this, is it responsible for San José to build more housing?

 This topic deserves a dedicated post because our jobs-to-housing ratio is a real challenge with a direct bearing on most of the concerns I heard at voters’ doors over the past year: roads in disrepair, slow 911 response times, unmaintained parks, slow and infrequent transit, and more.
 Achieving the improvements many of us want to see in San José will require that we address our jobs deficit.

 At the same time, I believe that San José should continue to build housing for our growing population (primarily driven by local births) and can do so in a way that does not worsen city finances (or traffic!).
 Before I explain, let’s break down San José’s relative lack of jobs and why it poses a serious fiscal challenge.

 Ironically — given Silicon Valley’s recent experience with job growth vastly outpacing home construction — it is true that San José has a long-running jobs deficit.
 Even in recent years, when many neighboring cities have experienced rapid commercial development, San José has achieved very little new commercial growth, especially for a city of our size.